StrongMind/canvas_shim/PIPELINE_SERVICE_README.md

 end
 ```

+## Events
+COMING SOON!

 ## Noun Payloads
 When an ActiveRecord object is published, it is serialized into a payload that includes additional_identifiers and JSON data that represent the model.
+The following are examples of those payloads.

 ### Assignment
 ```json